-The bottom line is that all of this right or wrong, is quite besides the point.
+The bottom line is that all of this — right or wrong — is quite beside the point.

-If it counts for anything, the Stanley Cup engraving as an official testament, does not skip over the unplayed season, just as when in 1919, influenza wiped out game 7 of the Cup final.
+If it counts for anything, the Stanley Cup does not skip over the unplayed season of 2004-05, just as it didn't when in 1919 influenza wiped out Game Seven of the Stanley Cup Final.
 For the 2004-05 season, the Cup reads "Season Not Played".

-Mired in all the nonsesical crap I've waded through on the net, was an unusually excellent questioning of the Canadiens origins at a Bleacher Report article by Daniel Bigras.
-Entitled "Are the Canadiens really born on December 4, 1909?", the piece examined what is admittedly a very confusing birth by the franchise one hundred years ago.
+Mired in all the nonsensical crap I've waded through on the 'net, was an unusually excellent questioning of the Canadiens origins at a Bleacher Report article by Daniel Bigras.
+Entitled "Are the Canadiens really born on December 4, 1909?," the piece examined what is admittedly a very confusing birth by the franchise one hundred years ago.

-What the authors of this tome endeavored to accomplish was clarify many of the points first brought out in Claude Mouton's fine book from two decades prior.
-In looking to purchase either of these two books for referencing at my site, I held both in my hands and read through them thouroughly, before deducing that the latter 2002 work was the more detailed and accurate of the two.
+What the authors of this tome endeavored to accomplish was clarify many of the points first brought out in Claude Mouton's fine book Les Canadiens de Montreal: Une Dynastie du Hockey [Amazon.ca] from two decades prior.
+In looking to purchase either of these two books for referencing at my site, I held both in my hands and read through them thoroughly, before deducing that the latter 2002 work was the more detailed and accurate of the two.

-It seems that for all intents and purpsoses, the franchise transactions that took place after the initial 1909-10 season, existed for the most part, on paper more than on the ice.
+It seems that for all intents and purposes, the franchise transactions that took place after the initial 1909-10 season, existed for the most part, on paper more than on the ice.